vyca2017/content/content/blog/2017-01-24-improving-performance-with-apollo-query-batching/2017-01-24-improving-performance-with-apollo-query-batching.md

 ## Query deduplication

-Enabling Query batching already provided a significant boost to performance.
+Enabling Query Batching already provided a significant boost to performance.
 Can we do even better?
-Remember how the BatchingNetworkInterface queued up all requests for a predetermined amount of time before sending them all in one batch.
+Remember how the `BatchingNetworkInterface` queued up all requests for a predetermined amount of time before sending them all in one batch.
 Query deduplication takes this a step further and inspects all queries in the batch to find and remove duplicates.
 Let's see how this affects our performance:

 ![](./batched-pokedex-batching-and-deduplication.png)

 As you can see the request size is slightly smaller and the request is now just as fast as a single unbatched request.

-Please be aware that both query batching and query de-duplication are recent features in Apollo, so make sure you are using the latest version :-)
+Please be aware that both Query Batching and query de-duplication are recent features in Apollo, so make sure you are using the latest version.

+Do you have questions about Query Batching using Apollo Client?
+Tell us in our [Slack channel](http://slack.graph.cool/) to start a discussion.
+If you want to benefit from Query Batching, setup your own GraphQL backend in less than 5 minutes on [Graphcool](https://graph.cool/).